mariohernandez/mariohernandezio/src/blog/vitejs.md

 * **storybook**: This is the command you run to launch and keep Storybook running while you code.
 * **build-storybok**: To build a static version of Storybook to package it or share it, or to run it as a static version of your project.

-Most commands above are pretty standard in most front-end projects, and we will keep most of them, but will change or extend what they do.
+Several commands above are pretty standard in most front-end projects, and we will keep most of them, but will change or extend what they do.

 ## Building your app for the first time {id=building-app}